HimesGroup/BMIN503_Final_Project/README.md

 1. Create a **pull request** on this, the original BMIN503_Final_Project, repository to turn in your final project.

 There is a R Markdown file in .md format, a R Markdown file in .html format and one folder called "Figures" that included a high resolution version of all figures produced by the R files.
 Datasets can be requested if you send an email to junchao.shen@pennmedicine.upenn.edu because I can't share sensitive human subject data on Github.
+Thanks!

 BMIN 503